JVarhol/HA-Family-Hub/README.md

 # Family Hub

-A full Home Assistant custom integration (`family_hub`, currently v1.63.0) that bundles three things that used to be separate installs into one install/update:
+A full Home Assistant custom integration (`family_hub`, currently v1.103.1) that bundles a whole family-tablet dashboard — calendar, chores, rewards, goals, and more — into one install/update, instead of a pile of separate integrations and cards:

 - **Family Week Calendar card** — a full-screen, tablet-friendly Lovelace card combining a weekly/monthly family calendar, a per-day meal planner,